Anudinkk/Final_Project-Phishing-Analysis/README.md

 ## 📌 Project Overview

 This project focuses on developing a machine learning classifier to accurately detect phishing URLs.
-Leveraging the **PhiUSIIL Phishing URL Dataset**, we preprocess a rich set of features—from URL length to domain characteristics—to create a model that can serve as a critical component of a web security system.
+Leveraging the **Phishing URL Dataset**, we preprocess a rich set of features—from URL length to domain characteristics—to create a model that can serve as a critical component of a web security system.

 The primary objective is to build a reliable, automated tool that identifies online threats in real-time.